-4.2.3 Behaviour and Conduct Meetings
+4.2.3 Behaviour and Attendance Meetings and Discussions

-When there is a possibility that a formal behaviour and conduct action will be taken, the member of staff considering taking formal action will arrange a behaviour and conduct meeting with the student.
-The member of staff should arrange a time to meet with the student, and include another member of staff in the meeting - this might often be the student's Progress Tutor or the Head of Faculty, but this will vary depending on the circumstances and the stage of any formal actions already taken.
+When there is a possibility that a formal behaviour and conduct action will be taken, the member of staff considering taking formal action should meet with the student concerned.
+The higher stage, the greater the degree of formality required for the meeting.